w3f/polkadot-spec/docs/chap-sync.md

 ### 3.3.1.
 Consensus Authority Set {#sect-authority-set}

 Because Polkadot is a proof-of-stake protocol, each of its consensus engines has its own set of nodes represented by known public keys, which have the authority to influence the protocol in pre-defined ways explained in this Section.
-To verify the validity of each block, the Polkadot node must track the current list of authorities ([Definition 33](chap-sync#defn-authority-list)) for that block.
+To verify the validity of each block, the Polkadot node must track the current list of authorities ([Definition -def-num-ref-](chap-sync#defn-authority-list)) for that block.

 ###### Definition -def-num- Authority List {#defn-authority-list}